jdidovets/obs_normals/README.md

 Setup:

-1. In the location of "normals_calculation.R" file create two folders and name them "input" and "output".
-2. Store files with observed daily river discharge in the "input" directory.
+1. Store files with observed daily river discharge in the "input" directory.
-3. In the script "normals_calculation.R", set the "workdir" variable to your working directory path, where the script and data folders are located.
+2. In the script "normals_calculation.R", set the "workdir" variable to your working directory path, where the script and data folders are located.
-4. Run the script "normals_calculation.R"
+3. Run the script "normals_calculation.R"
-5. Check the result in the "output" for results
+4. Check the result in the "output" for results

+Installation of R packages

+Run in the console the next command: install.packages(package_name)